Dog-Friendly Asheville NC: Complete 2026 Guide

 Final Thoughts

 Bear and Pepper had the time of their lives.
-Bear loved the brewery patios (and the attention).
+Bear loved the brewery patios and the attention.
 Pepper loved the trails and the river.
 And my wife and I loved a city that never once made us feel like our dogs were an inconvenience.
+A Bonza Collapsible Dog Bowl in your hiking daypack handles every water break from Max Patch to Dupont Falls.
 If you are looking for a dog-friendly getaway that combines mountain adventure with urban sophistication, Asheville is hard to beat.

 Get the best Pawventures tips in your inbox